SUSE/qe-sap-deployment/terraform/gcp/README.md

 In order to deploy the environment, different configurations are available through the terraform variables.
 These variables can be configured using a `terraform.tfvars` file.
 An example is available in [terraform.tfvars.example](./terraform.tvars.example).
 To find all the available variables check the [variables.tf](./variables.tf) file.

-## QA deployment

-The project has been created in order to provide the option to run the deployment in a `Test` or `QA` mode.
-This mode only enables the packages coming properly from SLE channels, so no other packages will be used.
-Set `offline_mode = true` in `terraform.tfvars` to enable it.

-## Pillar files configuration

-Besides the `terraform.tfvars` file usage to configure the deployment, a more advanced configuration is available through pillar files customization.
-Find more information [here](../pillar_examples/README.md).

 ## Use already existing network resources

 The usage of already existing network resources (vpc, subnet, firewall rules, etc) can be done configuring